You do not need to bring a partner to any of our classes, as we rotate partners during class!

 Payment is by EFTPOS at the first class, or by bank transfer to Swingtown Rebels (account number: 01-0797-0852621-00).
 If you pay online please include your name and the class you are attending as reference for any payment you make.

-All in the Main Hohepa Hall -> see Latest News for details of what styles are 6:30 or 7:30 pm
+See Latest News for details of what upcoming styles are on and what times 6:30 or 7:30 pm

 Not sure what level you should be in?
 Read the descriptions below: